keithrbennett/rika/README.md

 	# Return the content of the document:
 	parser.content

+	# Return the media type for the document:
+	parser.media_type
+	=> "application/pdf"

 	# Return the metadata field title if it exists:
 	parser.metadata["title"] if parser.metadata_exists?("title")